Afamelanotide: History

 α-MSH was first isolated in the 1950s and its primary structure determined.
 By the 1960s, its role in promoting melanin diffusion was understood.

 In the 1980s, the University of Arizona synthesised more potent analogs of a-MSH, including afamelanotide.
 Afamelanotide was initially named melano-tan (or melanotan-I) due to its ability to tan skin with minimal sun exposure.
 Later, melanotan-II was synthesised.

 Following initial development at the University of Arizona as a sunless tanning agent, the Australian company Clinuvel conducted further clinical trials in that and other indications, and brought the drug to market in the European Union, the United States, and Australia.

 To pursue the tanning agent, melanotan-I was licensed by Competitive Technologies, a technology transfer company operating on behalf of University of Arizona, to an Australian startup called Epitan, which changed its name to Clinuvel in 2006.

 Early clinical trials showed that the peptide had to be injected about ten times a day due to its short half-life, so the company collaborated with Southern Research in the US to develop a depot formulation that would be injected under the skin, and release the peptide slowly.
 This was done by 2004.

 Multiple studies on the clinical effects of afamelanotide were conducted.
 According to ClinicalTrials.gov, Clinuvel sponsored several trials between 2007 and 2011 to explore its effects on erythropoietic protoporphyria, vitiligo, polymorphous light eruption, solar urticaria and acne vulgaris.
 Additionally, one trial aimed to assess its role in preventing actinic keratosis in organ transplant recipients.
 Further trials were pursued for the first two conditions, while results for the latter three were not published.
 Following the initial trials, research efforts centered on erythropoietic protoporphyria, and due to the epidemiology of the condition.
 Clinuvel secured orphan drug for afamelanotide in both the US and the EU by 2010.

 The first approval of afamelanotide came in May 2010 from the Italian Medicines Agency (AIFA, or Agenzia Italiana del Farmaco), followed by the European Medicines Agency (EMA) in January 2015.
 Both approvals were for the treatment of erythropoietic protoporphyria.

 The US Food and Drug Administration (FDA) granted approval in October 2019 for the use of afamelanotide as a medication to alleviate pain caused by sun exposure in individuals with erythropoietic protoporphyria.
 This decision was largely based on three trials involving 244 adults aged 18–74 across 22 sites in the US and Europe, which had a focus on pain-free hours in sunlight, outdoor hours under varying light conditions, and side effects.
+The FDA designated it as a first-in-class medication, meaning it had a novel mechanism different from previously approved medications.

 Between 2022 and 2023, trials were outlined to study the effects of afamelanotide on xeroderma pigmentosum and variegate porphyria, along with two additional trials exploring its impact on vitiligo.
 According to the register, as of April 2025, most of these trials are currently in the recruitment phase.